-Todd Landon Barnes (PhD, Rhetoric, University of California, Berkeley, 2010) is Associate Professor of Literature at Ramapo College of New Jersey.
-His essays and reviews have appeared in Shakespeare Bulletin, Public Books, Weyward Macbeth: Intersections of Race and Performance (Eds.
+Todd Landon Barnes (PhD, Rhetoric, University of California, Berkeley, 2010) is Professor of Literature at Ramapo College of New Jersey.
+He is the author of Shakespearean Charity and the Perils of Redemptive Performance (Cambridge University Press, 2020).
+His essays and reviews have appeared in Shakespeare Bulletin, Public Books, Asides, Renaissance Quarterly, Weyward Macbeth: Intersections of Race and Performance (Eds.
 Scott Newstok and Ayanna Thompson), Shakespearean Echoes (Eds.
 Adam Hansen and Kevin Wetmore Jr.) and Hamlet Handbook: Subject Matter, Adaptations, Interpretations (Hamlet Handbuch: Stoff, Aneignungen, Deutungen, Ed.
 Peter W. Marx).
-His new research, on early modern finance and debt, is forthcoming in Julius Caesar: A Critical Reader (Ed.
+Recent research on early modern finance and debt appeared in Julius Caesar: A Critical Reader (Ed.
 A.J.
 Hartley) part of the Arden Shakespeare's Early Modern Drama Guides series.
 Barnes has served as dramaturg for the African-American Shakespeare Company in San Francisco, where he also worked in educational outreach.
-He is currently at work on a monograph entitled Shakespeare and the Neoliberal Arts.
-He lives in Crown Heights, Brooklyn.
+He lives in Brooklyn.